Evaporation Barrier for Dark Matter in Celestial Bodies: New Dark Matter Evaporation Results

 Regardless of the mean free path regime, the presence of long-range forces has important effects to reduce evaporation.
 First, it increases the required escape energy.
 Second, it increases the optical depth that any evaporating particle must traverse, since the distribution of DM becomes more concentrated at the center.

 Figure~\ref{fig:evapthreshold} shows where the evaporation barrier is significant for four objects: the Sun, Earth, Jupiter, and a benchmark 50 Jupiter mass and 10 Gyr Brown Dwarf.
 In the shaded region, the evaporation barrier dominates, such that the DM evaporation mass will be severely decreased.
+This region is estimated by requiring $|\phi_{\rm barrier}(r=0)| \gtrsim |\phi_{\rm grav}(r=0)|$, where $\phi_{\rm grav}$ is evaluated at the evaporation mass in the absence of long-range forces.
+We evaluate this condition at $r = 0$ because $|\phi_{\rm grav}|$ is maximized, so it gives the most conservative estimate on the coupling strength needed for the barrier potential to dominate.
 Importantly, note the wide range of parameter space for which this is true.
 Couplings as small as about $10^{-36}$ or larger can have an effect, depending on the mass of the mediator.
 As the mediator mass increases, its range decreases, which decreases the sum of SM targets available for interactions.
 Therefore, larger couplings are required for the evaporation barrier to have a significant effect for shorter-range mediators.
-Depending on the DM model realization, the parameter space is subject to some constraints.
-We give examples in App.~\ref{app:models}.
+Depending on the DM model realization, the parameter space is subject to some constraints, we show the electron and proton lab constraints in Fig.~\ref{fig:evapthreshold}.
+See App.~\ref{app:models} for more details and some applicable model examples.

 The evaporation barrier also exists for mediator masses $m_\phi\lesssim10^{-13}$~eV, but requires use of the full solution, see App.~\ref{app:analyticbarrier}.
 We model the SM interior of these objects as per Ref.~\cite{Leane:2022hkk}, although we do not include Earth's atmosphere.
+We have so far not discussed higher order corrections such as cubic and quartic interactions, which can be relevant for our barrier effect, these are discussed in App.~\ref{app:analyticbarrier}.
+From the point of view of the low energy theory that we are interested in, the self interactions are renormalized quantities, and their value is a free observational parameter.
+The logarithmic running of the couplings, however, induces contributions to self interactions at larger energy scales.
+In particular in the case of the scalar potential physical consistency requires that in the UV theory no vacuum instability is triggered.
+Possible UV embeddings should certainly avoid vacuum decay, but are beyond the scope of our discussion at this point.